Hanna-Barbera: Acquisition period and studio's demise (1991–2001)

-Scott Sassa hired Fred Seibert to head Hanna-Barbera, who filled the gap left by Great American's crew with new animators, directors, producers and writers, including Craig McCracken, Donovan Cook, Genndy Tartakovsky, David Feiss, Seth MacFarlane, Van Partible and Butch Hartman.
-After being newly named as H-B Production Co., Capitol Critters and Fish Police followed in 1992.
-Cartoon Network launched on October 1 of that year, and became the first 24-hour all-animation channel to air its library of cartoon classics, of which Hanna-Barbera was the core contributor.
+Shortly after the sale in 1992, the company was taken into a new direction, with a renaming to H-B Production Co., while Scott Sassa hired Fred Seibert to head Hanna-Barbera, who filled the gap left by Great American's crew with new animators, directors, producers and writers, including Craig McCracken, Donovan Cook, Genndy Tartakovsky, David Feiss, Seth MacFarlane, Van Partible and Butch Hartman.

+1992 saw the broadcast of Capitol Critters and Fish Police, two prime-time animated sitcoms that attempted to copy the success of Fox's The Simpsons to little success.
+Turner's planned animation cable network, Cartoon Network, launched on October 1 as the first 24-hour all-animation channel, with Hanna-Barbera as a core contributor to the channel's launch lineup.